Library Instruction Policy

 - FYS library instruction will be provided if the students in the course have completed modules 1, 2, 3, and 4 before visiting the library.
 We do this so that the professor and writing instructor can communicate to us the specific problems their students are having that the modules did not address.

 - FYS library instruction will be provided for a specific research assignment.
 The modules are, out of necessity, broad introductions to research.
-If a faculty member has a research assignment that requires specialized assistance from a librarian, we are happy to schedule instruction.
+If the professor has a research assignment that requires specialized assistance from a librarian, we can schedule instruction.

-The Reference and Instruction librarians have created additional faculty resources to deepen and enhance information literacy instruction in the First Year Seminars:
+Additionally, we have created faculty resources to deepen and enhance information literacy instruction in the First Year Seminars:

 - First Year Seminar Information Literacy Tutorial